swing-research/Implicit-Cryo-Electron-Tomography/README.md

 # ICE-TIDE: Implicit Cryo-Electron Tomography: Inference and Deformation Estimation
 Official repo for ICE-TIDE [(paper)](https://arxiv.org/abs/2403.02182)

+This code is still under active development.
+A stable version should be available soon.

 ICE-TIDE is a self-supervised machine learnign method to perform jointly alignment of tilt series in cryogenic electron tomography (cryo-ET) iand reconstruction.
 ICE-TIDE relies on a fast and efficient implicit neural network [tiny cuda](https://github.com/NVlabs/tiny-cuda-nn).
 We show the benefits of using an implicit neural network to estimate a three-dimensional volume in a high-noise regime.